lhelms2/howto_rtd/docs/source/maintain.rst

 5. Once the Issue description is throughly filled out, click the green "Submit new issue" button towards the bottom-right.
 6. This will create an issue that the person(s) responsible for the documentation will be notified of and can review and modify the document, as needed.

+.. _edit_review:

 Review/Approval Process
 ------------------------

 For document changes, it is recommended that at least one SME peer or editorial review be performed, depending on the nature of the change.
 If it is a major section addition or rewrite, it is recommended that one SME peer review AND one editorial review be performed prior merging a change to the main branch.

-For the recommended review/approval process of new documents, see :ref:`review`.
+For the recommended review/approval process of new documents, see :ref:`create_review`.